JamesVaChao/COMP3005_Final_Project/README.txt

 Then run:
 pip install -r requirements.txt

-You can also configure the launch.json by searching with Ctrl+Shift+P. This will let the key F5 always run then intended python file.
+You can also configure the launch.json by searching for it with Ctrl+Shift+P. This will let the key F5 always run then intended python file.

 You are now setup.

 Troubleshoot:
-if you are missing modules, run "pip install -r requirements.txt" without quotes
+ModuleNotFoundError: If you are missing modules, rerun "pip install -r requirements.txt" without quotes
+ModuleNotFoundError: If a module is still missing, Ctrl+Shift+P, search for "Python: Select Interpreter" and make sure VScode's python is "Python <Version number> ('.venv':venv)"

 The command